- Where are your natural interests and tendencies pointing?

 It doesn’t mean you have failed if you end up pivoting or starting over

-I ended up putting my writing portfolio site on the back burner because this was geared toward companies that wanted writers but I found myself wanting to write for readers on my own blog rather than freelancing right away.
+I ended up putting my writing portfolio site on the back burner for a while because this was geared toward companies that wanted writers but I found myself wanting to write for readers on my own blog rather than freelancing right away.

 Where to start

-You have to start with something you are interested in, good at, or able to learn about and that people want information on.
+You have to start with something you are interested in, good at, or able to learn about and that people want information about.

 1: Where are your natural interests and tendencies pointing?